markoglasgow/load_dotenv/README.md

-# .env Environment Variable Loader Helper for Windows
+# load_dotenv - .env Environment Variable Loader Helper for Windows

 Small script and utility to load environment variables from `.env` files on Windows.